Note: An updated version of the classroom logger was released in 2020: CLICK THIS LINK to view the newest build

 Characterizing light absorption and re-emission is also a primary technique in climate science .
 For example, measuring light intensity just after sunset with LEDs inside a heat-shrink tube pointed straight up can provide a measure of suspended particles in the stratosphere.
-An “ultra bright” LED has more than enough sensitivity to make these collumnated readings, in fact on bright sunny days you usually have to place the LED/sensor beneath a fair thickness of white diffusing material (like PTFE tape) to prevent it from being completely saturated.
+An “ultra bright” LED has more than enough sensitivity to make these columnated readings, in fact on bright sunny days you usually have to place the LED/sensor beneath a fair thickness of white diffusing material (like PTFE tape) to prevent it from being completely saturated.
 Older LEDs that emit less light can sometimes be easier to work with because they are less sensitive, so the discharge time does not go to zero in high-light situations.
 Other sensor experiments are possible with LED’s in the IR spectrum which can be used to detect total atmospheric water vapor.
 A light transmission-based variant of the NDVI ratio can be used to determine plant health after adding an IR LED to the classroom logger.

-One thing to watch out for is that full sun exposure can cook your entire logger: reaching temps above 80°C can cause batteries to leak or fry the SD card.
-If you have to leave the logger in full sun, consider adding a bit of reflective film or a layer of aluminum foil around the outside to protect the electronics.
+Of course, full sun exposure can also cook your little logger: temps above 80°C may cause batteries to leak or damage the SD card.
+If you have to leave the logger in full sun, add a bit of reflective film or a layer of aluminum foil around the outside to protect the electronics.
 Though if use a light sensor you’ll need to leave a little un-covered window for it to take a reading.

-You might also find it handy to add a few holes as tie-down points,
+You might also find it handy to add a few holes to the Plano box as tie-down points:

 and it’s always a good idea to add desiccant packs inside the box to prevent condensation.
 If you use a desiccant with color indicator beads, you can check whether they are still good simply by looking through the transparent housing.